 The 2018 Howard County Natural Hazard Mitigation Plan is a strategic plan that proposes actions to reduce or eliminate long-term risk to people and property from future natural disasters.
 The Plan covers the entire County and all natural hazards that the County could potentially experience.
 The Plan was adopted by the Howard County Council on January 22, 2019.
+The new Plan will be posted in late 2023 after County Council adoption.

 Howard County's 2020-2025 Office of Emergency Management Strategic Plan provides direction for our next five years.
 The plan is centered around ten strategic goals, and was developed with the input of numerous county stakeholders.